 Interactive Mode lets you pan the camera around the whole field and see any action off the ball.
 The video below shows the difference between the FollowCam and Interactive mode and how you can use them to complement each other.

-If you have a package above Basic you can also download the video of the whole match in mp4 format.
+If you have a package above Family Plan you can also download the video of the whole match in mp4 format.
 That video doesn’t offer the different modes but some folks like that option so you can upload the whole game to YouTube.

 Easy to Watch